"Lincoln Cathedral can trace its origins all the way back to William the Conqueror"

-After the Battle of Hastings in 1066, William, Duke of Normandy became King William 1 of England (more commonly known as William the Conqueror.
-The following years were spent by William having to fight rebellious natives across the land.
-To consolidate his power he built a series of castles, including the one at Lincoln.
+After the Battle of Hastings in 1066, William, Duke of Normandy became King William I of England (more commonly known as William the Conqueror).
+He spent the following years fighting rebellious natives across the land.
+Therefore, in order to consolidate his power, he built a series of castles, including the one at Lincoln.

 One of William’s supporters was a Benedictine monk called Remegius.
 As a reward for his loyalty, William made Remegius the first Norman Bishop of Dorchester (the largest diocese in England, extending from the Humber to the Thames).

 Despite his piety, he was a strong leader who was not afraid of standing up to the monarch of the day, be it King Henry ll, King Richard l (Richard the Lionheart), or King John.
-This made him very popular with his flock if not with his king!
+This made him very popular with his flock, if not with his king!

 On 6th October 1280, the body of Saint Hugh was reinterred in the newly built Angel Choir.
 Such was the importance of this ceremony, King Edward l and Queen Eleanor attended.
-The revenue from pilgrims attending the shrine of St Hugh made the cathedral very wealthy.
+The revenue from pilgrims attending the shrine of St Hugh made the cathedral extremely wealthy.